 Disconnect to Reconnect

-Matthew (Sean Faris - An Uncommon Grace) and Rebecca Jones (Mischa Barton - Closing the Ring) are newlyweds but both their lives are completely dominated by their computers, phones and tablets as they are permanently glued to them.
-It is because of their reliance on technology to communicate that they end up missing out on a house due to auto correct leading to a misunderstanding.
-But when the city they live in suffers a power outage they are forced to spend a night without technology, forcing them to spend time together and talk, giving them the best night of their lives.
+Matthew (Sean Faris - An Uncommon Grace) and Rebecca Jones (Mischa Barton - Cyberstalker) are newlyweds but their lives are completely dominated by their computers, phones and tablets as they are permanently glued to them.
+It is because of their reliance on technology to communicate that they end up missing out on a house thanks to auto correct leading to a misunderstanding.
+But when the city they live in suffers a power outage they are forced to spend a night without technology, leading to them spending time together to talk, giving them the best night of their lives.
 Realising that technology had started to get in the way of their relationship they decide to try and disconnect to reconnect when ever they are home together which is not as easy as they first thought.

 A few years back I had to spend a week in hospital, it was a time before smart phones and tablets were the norm and so for an entire week I had to go without my computer and internet, not something I had done in more than a decade.
-Being unplugged and disconnected for a whole week was weird to start with but it was one of the most refreshing things I have ever done and not only read several books but came up with some great ideas.
-The thing is that I was forced to disconnect and since then have never managed to do it again out of choice as my life is dominated by technology.
-I tell you this because "The Joneses Unplugged" is all about this, how are use of technology controls are life to the point than some people can't disconnect and experience life without a screen in their hands.
+Being unplugged and disconnected for a whole week was weird to start with but it was one of the most refreshing things I have ever done and I not only read several books but came up with some great ideas.
+The thing is that I was forced to disconnect and since then have never managed to do it again as my life is dominated by technology, distracted by emails, tweets, pins and so on.
+I tell you this because "The Joneses Unplugged" is all about this, how are use of technology controls are life to the point than some people can't disconnect and experience the beauty of life without a screen in front of their faces.

 What this all boils down to is that I liked "The Joneses Unplugged" but then I do enjoy the light hearted nature of made for TV dramas and family movies.
 Plus for all the cheese which fills the movie it does make a lot of good points about how technology is not only dominating our lives but in some ways it is an addiction.